• Skip to secondary menu

 3. Don’t Use a Shopping Cart

-When you go to a store like Marshall’s, Target, or Walmart, don’t take a shopping cart along for the ride.
+Don’t take a shopping cart when you go to a store like Marshall’s, Target, or Walmart.
 Carry a basket if you intend to buy a handful of items.
 If you only intend to buy one or two things, don’t use a cart or a basket at all.

 It’s super easy to throw everything into a shopping cart.
 Make the shopping experience more difficult for yourself.
 If you want to buy something, you’ll have to lug it through the store.
 As your hands get full, you’ll begin to question your spending choices and put things back on the shelves.

-If you are shopping online, don’t purchase items as soon as you place them in your shopping cart.
-Instead, wait a day or so to decide if you want or need them.
+Stop impulse buys with the save for later function at Amazon and other stores.
+If you shop online, don’t purchase items as soon as you place them in your shopping cart.
+Instead, wait a day or two to decide.

-Remove items from your shopping cart and choose “Save for Later” instead.
-Then wait twenty-four to forty-eight hours.
-If you still feel the urge to buy new stuff, you can add these items back to your cart and pay for them.
+If you still feel the urge to buy new stuff, you can add these items back to your cart and checkout.
+But, doing so will be an intentional decision.

 5. Tape a Picture of Your Financial Goal to Your Wallet

-Before you head out to the store, tape a picture of your financial goal to your wallet.
+Make a plan for your money before you ever step out the door.
+Begin by taping a picture of your financial goal to your wallet.
 It can be a photograph of a tropical vacation, a car, or a new home.
 Take a good, long look at this photo before pulling out your credit card and buying more stuff you don’t need.

 If you want to buy the stuff in your cart, you may need to delay your other financial goals.
+Remember to keep the big picture in mind.
 Are the items in your cart worth delaying your goal?

 6. Remember That Saving Money Means Not Spending It

-Our consumerist culture often focuses on the amount of money you can save by shopping sales.
-Save 50%, Buy-One-Get-One-Free, and other ploys convince us that we are saving money.
+Our consumerist culture focuses on shopping sales.
+Save 50%, Buy-One-Get-One-Free, and other ploys trick us into spending.

 We need to be aware of the tactics stores use to convince us to buy more than we need.

-To stop buying unnecessary items, you need to ask yourself why you keep buying stuff you don’t need.
+To stop buying unnecessary items, you need to ask yourself why you buy things you don’t need.
 Once you discover your pattern, you can search for ways to mitigate it.

-For example, if you spend money when you are stressed, can you meditate, take a bath, or find another calm way to remove stress instead?
+For example, if you spend money when you feel stressed, meditate, take a bath, or find another calm way to remove stress instead.

 What can you do to fill the void without spending money on stuff you don’t need?
 How can you feel about yourself without spending any money at all?